grbl/grbl/README.md

 ***

 _**SERVO Branch:**_
-*Grbl V0.9iServo

 as we cannot have the servo control code in the main branch we must fork.
-the only diff between Grbl and the grbl-servo code can be found in the spindle_control.c file (see [this compare](https://github.com/grbl/grbl/compare/master...shenkarSElab:servo?expand=1)
+the only diff between Grbl and the grbl-servo code can be found in the spindle_control.c file (see [this compare](https://github.com/grbl/grbl/compare/master...shenkarSElab:servo?expand=1))

 the modified file lifted of https://github.com/robottini/grbl-servo
-following is [robottini] comments
+following is [robottini] comments:
 GRBL 0.9 with servo motor support.
 Use the PIN D11 to drive the servo.
 Use the commands M03 Sxxx (xxx between 0 and 255) to rotate the servo between 0-180.
 The command M05 turn the servo to zero degrees.

 you can change the pulse duration in the file spindle_control.c:
 `define RC_SERVO_SHORT 15 // Timer ticks for 0.6ms pulse duration (9 for 0.6ms)`